feinmann/most-frequent-commands/README.md

 - `Ctrl+Shift+→`: Shows your second most frequent command
 - `Ctrl+Shift+←`: Shows your third most frequent command

+## How It Works

+The tool uses fish's built-in `history` command to get a complete list of all commands, including adjacent duplicates.
+This provides more accurate frequency counting than reading the history file directly, as the history file (`~/.local/share/fish/fish_history`) eliminates adjacent identical commands.

+The process:
+1. Executes `fish -c "history"` to get the complete command history
+2. Normalizes each command (removes extra spaces, quotes, etc.)
+3. Counts the frequency of each normalized command
+4. Sorts commands by frequency

 ## Debugging

 The tool includes a debug mode that can help diagnose issues with command frequency counting.
 To enable debug output, use the `-d` or `--debug` flag: